 Instead, I will pull back the curtains behind my business.
 I’m sharing the mindset, the tools, the proven strategies and the knowledge that I’ve obtained over the years that I’ve been selling beats online.

-- Platforms like BeatStars and Airbit help beatmakers run an automated beat selling business.
+- Platforms like BeatStars, Airbit and Soundee help beatmakers run an automated beat selling business.

 - Instagram, Facebook and YouTube are the most popular places to sell your beats and to build a loyal fan base.

 - The beat selling industry generates at least $30M a year.
 If you can get 0.1% of that, you’ll be able to make $30,000 a year.

 - Selling beats online is all about scaling your business one sale at a time.
 There is no “get-rich-quick” method.